U.S. national anthem kneeling protests: Causes

-Commentators pointed out that players are about 70% African-American, and all but 6 out of 64 coaches and general managers are White.

 Trump calls for firing protesting players

 In September 2017 at a rally in Huntsville, Alabama, President Trump said NFL owners should fire players who kneel during the national anthem and encouraged fans to walk out.
 Trump stated he would love to see NFL owners say, "get that son of a bitch off the field right now, out, he's fired.
 He's fired!"
 He called the players' protest "a total disrespect of our heritage".
 Trump added on that the new NFL safety rules created to protect players from concussions were ruining the game for the public.
 His statement came after a new research indicated that NFL players are at high risk for chronic traumatic encephalopathy (CTE) due to the likelihood of multiple head injuries.

 Trump said his criticism of the protesters was not related to race.
 "This has to do with respect for our country and respect for our flag," he said.
 In the games immediately following Trump's statements, the protest gained broader participation when over 200 players sat or knelt during the anthem, others linked arms with their teammates or raised fists, and three teams chose to stay in the locker room for the anthem.
 However, the response quickly turned into one towards Trump, rather than Kaepernick's original protests of racial injustice, which took away largely from Kaepernick's original message.
 Reasons cited by players, owners, and coaches included supporting freedom of speech and opposing what they considered intimidation by Trump.
-Others said they took offense to Trump demeaning the integrity of their primarily African American colleagues, when a month earlier he had hesitated to condemn the white nationalists who protested in Charlottesville, Virginia and murdered a counter protester.
+Others said they took offense to Trump demeaning the integrity of their primarily African American colleagues, when a month earlier he had hesitated to condemn the white nationalists who protested in Charlottesville, Virginia, and murdered a counter protester.
 The reaction to Trump's remarks were amidst other ongoing issues his administration was facing, including failed attempts at healthcare reform, the primary election loss of Trump-backed candidate Luther Strange for the Alabama seat in the U.S. Senate, recovery efforts for Hurricane Maria in Puerto Rico, Hurricane Irma in Florida, and Hurricane Harvey in Houston, and relations with North Korea over their nuclear and missile testing.